Your questions answered

 Q: Will there be extra traffic?

 As an operational site we currently accept an average 280 waste vehicles on a normal operating weekday.
 These movements are made up of a variety of vehicle types including refuse collection vehicles, articulated lorries, tankers, light goods vehicles and cars with trailers.
 Our busiest times for vehicle movements tend to be between 10am and 4pm, outside of the peak rush hours.
 As a lot of the waste which will go into the new facility is already being delivered to the Waste Management Park we don’t anticipate there will be a significant increase.
-However, we are conscious that traffic on the A10 is a sensitive local issue, therefore we will discuss and agree our detailed approach to the traffic assessment with the Highways Authority.
-As part of our planning application we will assess in detail the existing vehicle movements to and from the Waste Management Park and any changes associated with our proposed new facility.
+However, we are conscious that traffic on the A10 is a sensitive local issue and the planning application examines traffic movements associated with our proposed new facility.

 Q: Will you create a new entrance to the site?